AIris-Channel/ospc/README.md

 - models: the softlink to our used pretrain models
 - model_outputs: the model we trained
 - logs: the logs folder
-- datas: the data we used
+- datasets: the data we used